Indian rapper goes viral with toxic waste gibes at Unilever

 Hindustan Unilever, the Indian subsidiary of the consumer goods company, has denied wrongdoing.
 It disputes claims of former workers who say their health has been damaged by exposure to mercury.

-The company said it shut down the factory in 2001 when environmental activists including Greenpeace “brought to Hindustan Unilever’s attention the fact that glass scrap containing mercury” had been sold to a scrap dealer about three kilometers from the factory.
+"There was no adverse impact on the health of employees or the environment," the company said in a statement on its website. (bit.ly/1eMTHej)

-“We have been rigorous in establishing the facts and several independent expert studies have concluded that there were no adverse impacts on the health of our people at Kodaikanal.
-We have also taken action to ensure the clean-up of soil within the factory premises,” a Hindustan Unilever spokesperson said in an email.
+The company said it shut down the factory in 2001 when environmental activists including Greenpeace “brought to Hindustan Unilever’s attention the fact that glass scrap containing mercury had been sold to a scrap dealer about three kilometres away from the factory”.

-“There is still work to do here - which we are committed to fulfilling - as soon as we have received final consent from the Tamil Nadu Pollution Control Board to start the soil remediation.”
+The company did not immediately respond to an email seeking comment on the video.

-Set to the beat of Nicki Minaj’s “Anaconda”, and retweeted by Minaj herself, Ashraf also asks Unilever to compensate workers.
+Set to the beat of Nicki Minaj's "Anaconda", and retweeted by Minaj herself, Ashraf asks Unilever to compensate workers. (bit.ly/1fNuNMx)